Council pays $17m for adjoining offices

 They contain 38 car parks and 2817 square metres – now for lease.

-The sites cover 1161 sqm, zoned Mixed Use, 200 metres from a proposed Metro stop, part of the Burwood North Masterplan, with private funding expected to circle $1.15 billion.
+The sites cover 1161 sqm, zoned Mixed Use, 200 metres from a proposed Metro stop.
+They are also affected by the Burwood North Masterplan, where private real estate development is expected deliver product worth over $1.15 billion.

 Development upside